Abdurrahmaan-Elezabi/Posit-Research/Src/QuireDoc.md

 Downcast sum back to the desired precision and return the result
 ```
 Our matrix-vector multiplication algorithm works similarly.
+For more details about how these two functions work, check the comments in Matrix.hh for innerProductQuire and matVecQuire.
 ## Bit width
 The standard bit width for the quire is 16 * the current data type's bit width.
 For example, a float of size 32 bits would use a quire of size 512 bits.
 However, the bit width can be adjusted or optimized as needed.